The growth hormone test measures the amount of growth hormone in the blood.

 The normal range for GH level is typically:

 GH is released in pulses.
-The size and duration of the pulses varies with time of day, age, and gender.
+The size and duration of the pulses varies with time of day, age, and sex.
 This is why random GH measurements are rarely useful.
 A higher level may be normal if the blood was drawn during a pulse.
 A lower level may be normal if the blood was drawn around the end of a pulse.
 GH is most useful when measured as part of a stimulation or suppression test.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different specimens.
 Talk to your provider about the meaning of your specific test results.